· Exercise files are found here

 Texture analysis using GSAS-II employs spherical harmonics modeling, as described by Bunge, "Texture Analysis in Materials Science" (1982), and implemented by Von Dreele, J. Appl.
 Cryst., 30, 517-525 (1997) in GSAS.
 The even part of the orientation distribution function (ODF) via the general axis equation

 is used to give the intensity corrections due to texture.
-The two harmonic terms, and , take on values according to the sample and crystal symmetries, respectively, and thus the two inner summations are over only the resulting unique, nonzero harmonic terms.
+The two harmonic terms, and , take on values according to the crystal and sample symmetries, respectively, and thus the two inner summations are over only the resulting unique, nonzero harmonic terms.
 These unique terms are automatically selected by GSAS-II according to the space group symmetry and the user chosen sample symmetry.
-The available sample symmetries are cylindrical, 2/m, mmm and no symmetry.
+The available sample symmetries are cylindrical symmetry, 2/m, mmm and no symmetry.
 The choice of sample symmetry profoundly affects the selection of harmonic coefficients.
-For example, in the case of cylindrical sample symmetry (fiber texture) only terms are nonzero so the rest are excluded from the summations and the set of coefficients is sufficient to describe the effect on the diffraction pattern due to texture.
+For example, in the case of cylindrical sample symmetry (fiber texture) only terms are nonzero so the rest are excluded from the summations and the set of coefficients is sufficient to describe the effect on the diffraction patterns due to texture.
 The crystal harmonic factor, , is defined for each reflection, h, via polar and azimuthal coordinates (f, b) of a unit vector coincident with h relative to the reciprocal lattice.
 For most crystal symmetries, f is the angle between h and the n-th order major rotation axis of the space group (usually the c-axis) and b is the angle between the projections of h and any secondary axis (usually the a-axis) onto the normal plane.
 In a similar way the sample harmonic factor, , is defined according to polar and azimuthal coordinates (y, g) of a unit vector coincident with the diffraction vector relative to a coordinate system attached to the external form of the sample.
-For example, in the case of a rolled steel plate having mmm symmetry, the polar angle, y, is frequently measured from the normal direction (ND, parallel to Ks) and g is then measured from the rolling direction (RD, parallel to Is) in the TD (transverse direction, parallel to Js) - RD plane.
+For example, in the case of a rolled steel plate having mmm symmetry, the polar angle, y, is frequently measured from the normal direction (ND) and g is then measured from the rolling direction (RD) in the TD (transverse direction) - RD plane.
 Thus, the general axis equation becomes

 In a diffraction experiment the crystal reflection coordinates (f, b) are determined by the choice of reflection index (hkl) while the sample coordinates (y, g) are determined by the sample orientation on the diffractometer.

 To define the sample coordinates (y, g), we have defined an instrument coordinate system (I, J, K) such that K is normal to the diffraction plane and J is coincident with the direction of the incident radiation beam toward the source.
 We further define a standard set of right-handed goniometer eulerian angles (W, C, F) so that W and F are rotations about K and C is a rotation about J when W = 0.
 Finally, as the sample may be mounted so that the sample coordinate system (Is, Js, Ks) does not coincide with the instrument coordinate system (I, J, K), we define three eulerian sample rotation offset angles (Ws, Cs, Fs) that describe the rotation from (Is, Js, Ks) to (I, J, K).
 The sample rotation angles are defined so that with the goniometer angles at zero Ws and Fs are rotations about K and Cs is a rotation about J. The zeros of these three sample rotation angles can be refined as part of the Rietveld analysis to accommodate any angular offset in sample mounting.
-For the specific case of cylindrical sample symmetry, the cylinder axis is coincident with Ks as is the 2-fold in 2/m sample symmetry.
 After including the diffraction angle, Q, and a detector azimuthal angle, A, the full rotation matrix, M, is

 M = -QAWC(F+Fs)CsWs